 Newly found fossils may reveal an unprecedented snapshot of the day the dinosaurs died.

 Sixty-six million years ago, a gigantic asteroid slammed into Earth, wiping out the dinosaurs.
 There’s strong evidence of the asteroid impact, but no fossils of a dinosaur killed in the event have ever been found.
 Now, at a dig site in North Dakota, scientists have uncovered a wealth of fossilized creatures that could reveal a more detailed picture of the devastating day the asteroid hit.
 Following a trail of remarkably well-preserved fossils, including a pterosaur embryo in its shell and a dinosaur leg with its skin intact, Sir David Attenborough guides us on a search for clues that could provide an unprecedented snapshot of what happened on the unluckiest day for life on Earth.
-(A two-hour special premiering at 9 pm on May 11 on PBS)
+(Premiered May 11, 2022)